ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC Policy Record to be applied to the message; however, this does not necessarily mean that the Author Domain is the Organizational Domain to be used in Identifier Alignment checks.
-Whether this is also the Organizational Domain is dependent on the value of the 'psd' tag, if present, or some conditions described in (#identifier-alignment-evaluation).
+Whether this is also the Organizational Domain is dependent on the value of the "psd" tag, if present, or some conditions described in (#identifier-alignment-evaluation).

 If no valid DMARC Policy Record is found by the first query, then perform a DNS